DeepThoughts123/genai_tweet_digest_serverless/docs/IMPLEMENTATION_PROGRESS.md

 - Unit tests for all Lambda function handlers
 - Service layer tests for tweet processing pipeline
 - Frontend component tests with API integration
+- End-to-end tests for complete user journeys
+- Infrastructure validation tests for all AWS resources
+- Security tests for input validation and error handling
+- Performance tests for scalability and responsiveness
 - Error handling and edge case validation
 - Mock testing for external dependencies